-One way to play the blackjack optimal strategy is to memorize all the scenarios and decisions to make.
+One way to play blackjack using the optimal strategy is to memorize all the scenarios and decisions to make.
 But there’s an easier solution.
-Learn to use a blackjack basic strategy chart that explains all the moves to be taken in all of the possible situations.
-It’s very easy to use and allows applying the basic strategy even by complete beginners.
+Learn to use a blackjack betting strategy sheet that explains all the moves to be taken in all of the possible situations.
+It’s very easy to use and allows applying the blackjack basic strategy even by complete beginners.
 The chart will also give plenty of time to effortlessly memorize the strategy.

 Below is one of the versions of the strategy chart blackjack.
 There are many of them but the main difference is usually in the styling while the content is the same.
 Since different blackjack versions have specific rules, you’ll find different tables if there’s an additional rule.

-At the top of the table, users locate a dealer’s card.
+At the top of the blackjack basic strategy table, users locate a dealer’s card.
 At the left side of the table is a player’s total.
 Look at the top line and find there a dealer’s card value.
 Then locate your total in the first vertical row of the table.
-Find the point of their intersection and it will say what to do in this situation according to the basic strategy.
+Find the point of their intersection and it will say what to do in this situation according to the blackjack strategy chart.
 For instance, dealer’s got 7 against your 14.
 At their intersection, you’ll see H, which stands for Hit.

 Another example is a dealer’s 5 and a player’s 12.
 That’s a confusing scenario as 12 isn’t a favorite hand and many players will want to hit, but the table says Stand, because the scenario is unfavorable for the dealer as well.

 There are a couple more things to know about blackjack.
 Soft hand is when Ace is present.
-This type of hand is called Soft, because Ace can give 1 or 11 points, and this characteristic changes many things in the strategy.
+This type of hand is called Soft, because Ace can give 1 or 11 points, and this characteristic changes many things in the blackjack what to do chart.
 Hard hands are those that don’t have an Ace and their value is fixed.
-So, blackjack rules chart will give a separate set of instructions depending on whether the hand is Soft or Hard.
+So, blackjack guide chart will give a separate set of instructions depending on whether the hand is Soft or Hard.

 The chart reads the same way as described above.
 Look up the dealer’s card at the top and your hand at the left.
 The chart is largely similar to the common six-deck chart but they disagree on what to do when players have 8 or 9 and a dealer has less than 7.
 As a single deck gives more confidence, instead of Hitting, players should Double Down when they have 8 against the dealer’s 5 and 6.